modelica/ModelicaSpecification/RationaleMCP/0033/predefined-plots.md

 ## Naming and grouping of plots
 A Plot may also define a `group` which is a `String` similar to the `group` in the `Dialog` annotation.
 It is used to organize plots in models with a large `PlotSet`.

-SystemModeler has chosen to not make a distinction between the identifier of a `Plot` and its `title`.
-This is something could be reconsidered when writing an MCP.
+SystemModeler has chosen to not make a distinction between the identifier of a `Plot` and its title.
+This is something that could be reconsidered when writing an MCP.

 ## Axis ranges
 A `SubPlot` may, in addition to the `curves` seen above, also define `range`: